0x1001/Python-Course/README.md

     - It requires registration but it is for free.

 ## Your Commit
-- Ask me for a contributor access :)
+- Fork this repository
-- Clone this repository
+- Clone your forked repository to your local computer
 - Create new folder with your name in Solutions
 - For each solution add new folder in your folder
 - Once your solution is ready, commit and push it.
+- Create a pull request with your changes for this repository
-- We can review it together
+- We can review your changes together

 ## Knowledge
 - Python Documentation https://docs.python.org/